indigits/sparse-plex/docs/book/pursuit/omp/erc_conditions.rst

 From the synthesis matrix :math:`\Phi` we can extract a :math:`N \times K` matrix :math:`\Phi_{\text{opt}}` whose columns are indexed by :math:`\Lambda_{\text{opt}}`.

 .. math::

     \Phi_{\text{opt}} \triangleq \begin{bmatrix} \phi_{\lambda_1} & \dots & \phi_{\lambda_K} \end{bmatrix}

 where :math:`\lambda_i \in \Lambda_{\text{opt}}`.

-Thus we can also write
+Thus, we can also write

 .. math::